The 5 E's of Customer Journey

 It’s easy to get caught up in sweeping generalisations about customers.

-Long term though, we need to become experts on the journey that the customer walks - from having never heard of the brand, through to becoming unpaid evangelists.
+But to really delight and retain them, we need to become experts on the journey that our customer walks - from having never heard of the brand, through to becoming evangelists.

 This is an exercise in empathy.

 We need to step into our customer’s shoes, and understand the forces that shape their preferences and decisions.

 It’s also an exercise in design.